arpitbbhayani/articles/blogs/jaccard-minhash.md

 ![https://user-images.githubusercontent.com/4745789/98462221-8dc3bd00-21d8-11eb-95bf-5a9267e88b97.png](https://user-images.githubusercontent.com/4745789/98462221-8dc3bd00-21d8-11eb-95bf-5a9267e88b97.png)

-Another analogy for this probability are the chances of throwing a dart and it hitting the intersection.
-Thus we see how we can transform Jaccard Similarity Coefficient to a simple probability statement.
-This will come in very handy when we try to optimise the computation at scale.
+Another analogy for this probability is the chances of throwing a dart and it hitting the intersection.
+Thus we see how we can transform the Jaccard Similarity Coefficient to a simple probability statement.
+This will come in very handy when we try to optimize the computation at scale.

 ## Problem at Scale

 Computing Jaccard Similarity Coefficient is very simple, all we require is a union operation and an intersection operation on the participating sets.
 But these computations go haywire when things run at scale.

-Computing set similarity is usually a subproblem fitting in a bigger picture, for example, near duplicate detection which finds near duplicate articles across millions of documents.
-When we tokenise the documents and apply raw Jaccard Similarity Coefficient for every two combination of document we find that the computation will take [years](https://mccormickml.com/2015/06/12/minhash-tutorial-with-python-code/).
+Computing set similarity is usually a subproblem fitting in a bigger picture, for example, near-duplicate detection which finds near-duplicate articles across millions of documents.
+When we tokenize the documents and apply raw Jaccard Similarity Coefficient for every two combinations of documents we find that the computation will take [years](https://mccormickml.com/2015/06/12/minhash-tutorial-with-python-code/).

-Instead of finding the true value for this coefficient we can rely on approximation if we can get a considerable speedup and this is where technique called MinHash comes into picture.
+Instead of finding the true value for this coefficient, we can rely on approximation if we can get a considerable speedup and this is where a technique called MinHash comes into the picture.

 # MinHash